npiro/chesscomint/README.md

 ### Data preparation explanation

-`src/0_data_preparation.ipynb` is the canonical data-ingestion notebook and is intentionally shell-driven for reproducibility.
+`src/0_data_preparation.ipynb` is the data-ingestion notebook and is shell-driven for reproducibility.

 - It creates required folders (`data/raw`, `data/processed`) so downstream notebooks run without manual setup.
 - It runs `src/chesscomint/fetch_data.py`, which: